psychemedia/storytelling-notes/hudden_dudden.md

 "'Well, Donald said never a word, but he kept thinking, and those words 'all your sorrows are nearly over' gave him something particular to think about, and it wasn't long till he began to see his way, if he could only get a chance to do what he was thinking of.

 "They took up the sack and they carried it by turns for a time, but both of them soon began to get mighty tired and thirsty.
 Then they came to a tavern, and they left the sack outside, and Donald in it, and went in to get a drink.
 Donald knew that if they once began drinking they would stay inside for some time.
-Then pres- ently he heard a great trampling sound, and he knew it must be a herd of cattle coming, and he knew there must be somebody driving them.
+Then presently he heard a great trampling sound, and he knew it must be a herd of cattle coming, and he knew there must be somebody driving them.
 With that he began singing, like he was the happiest man in the world.

 ![](images/fairiesfolkofire00fros_0197.jpg)